highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

 WHAT CSS RULES APPLY
 --------------------

 Depending on how you prefer to work, you can use the browser's developer console to select SVG elements in the chart and see what CSS rules apply to it.
-But beware that (as of 2016) Firefox does this best.
-Chrome and Safari doesn't show all affected rules for SVG elements.

 In addition to these, most elements, especially those where you can add multiple items, like axes, series, points etc, have a _className_ option.
 Use this to apply specific styling.
 See this [example of axis styling](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/css/axis/).